Porion: Anatomical significance

-In normal subjects, both orbitales and both porions lie in a single plane.
+In normal subjects, both orbitales and both portions lie in a single plane.
 However, due to pathology, this is not always the case.
 The formal definition specifies only the three points listed above, sufficient to describe a plane in three-dimensional space.

 The Mastoid Index (a craniometric measurement) is the distance from the porion to the asterion.

 The determination of the Frankfort plane differs between skeletal and soft tissues, soft tissue using the tragus as the landmark in place of the porion.